Docker Images🔗

 If you want to change this setup, you can simply use your own compose

-file or add a docker-compose.override.yml
+file or add a docker-compose.override.yml that allows to amend

 certain configs.
 Look here